simoninireland/epydemic/doc/glossary.rst

       and are then Removed and take no further part in the dynamics.

    stochastic process
-      A process whose exact progression is determined by random variables drawn from particular probability distributions.
+      A :term:`process` whose exact progression is determined by random variables drawn from particular probability distributions.

    stochastic dynamics
       Also known as Gillespie dynamics, this :term:`process dynamics` operates in :term:`continuous time` with one event occurring at each time point.

+   synchronisation
+      A :term:`process` that places an oscillator on each node in a network and allow them to interact.
+In many cases the intention is to have the oscillators converge to a common phase; this can be difficult to achieve, and gives rise to a huge set of interesting possible dynamics.

    synchronous dynamics
       A :term:`process dynamics` using :term:`discrete time`, where a